giorgiofran/power_extensions/README.md

 ### BigInt

-The BigIntExtension class contains the following methods:
+The BigIntExtensionBase class contains the following methods:

 - powerOfTen
 - isPowerOfTen